 Part IV, Fellow Travelers, contains versions of the plot from two known card magicians highly respected by the author: Harapan Ong and the late Simon Aronson.
 Both versions are also worthy of study.

-Theseus: A Magical Journey by Nathan Colwell.
+Theseus: A Magical Journey by N. Colwell.
 Illustrated by Charitha Lankathilaka.
 Page count: 112 p.
 Hard case; no DJ.

 WHAT PEOPLE ARE SAYING: